ChrisOldmeadow/AdaptiveTrials/index.md

 ### Increase/stop recruitment in subgroups

-## Adaptive trials vs adaptive interventions

-* eg SMART trials
-* individual tailored interventions
-* decisions based at the individuals(or cluster)  performance
-* ignore the collective information (different aims)
+## Traditional Frequentist framework

+- P-value = probability (under identical replicated experiments) of getting a result more extreme if the null hypothesis were true
+-  $\alpha$ = Type 1 error rate
+-
+  - Probability of *asserting an effect* if the effect is truly zero
+  - $\alpha$ increases with more "looks at the data"

+## Bayesian framework

+- P = Posterior probability of effect (given the data and prior beliefs)
+- estimating probability that a treatment is the best
+- not conditional on a null hypothesis
+- not effected by the number of times it is calculated - it only gets more accurate
+- 1-P = false positive probability

-## Examples ("pick the winner")
+## Example: "pick the winner"

-<content-box> To evaluate the safety and effectiveness of a nine-valent human papillomavirus (HPV)
+- Goal: to select an appropriate dose and confirm the safety and effectiveness
-vaccine, a clinical trial with adaptive dose selection was carried out (Chen et al. 2015).
-The trial randomized subjects to one of three dose formulations of the nine-valent HPV vaccine or an active control, the four-valent HPV vaccine.
-An interim analysis was carried out to select one of the three dose formulations to carry forward into the second stage of the trial.
-The goal of the trial was to select an appropriate dose and confirm the safety and effectiveness of that dose in a timely manner.</content-box>
+- Do this efficiently
+- randomise subjects to one of N dose arms (+/- control)
+- carry the "best dose" forward to next phase

 ## Response adaptive randomisation

-* Multi arm trial
+- Continually evaluate the data (Bayesian framework)
-* Adapt allocation ratio depending on "Probability each treatment is the best"
+- Adapt allocation ratio depending on "Probability each treatment is the best"
-* Continually evaluate the data (Bayesian framework)
-* Information goes where it is needed
+- Information goes where needed
-* Drop arms -> accelerates the process
+- Drop arms -> accelerates the process

-## Bayesian framework

-* estimating probability that a treatment is the best
-* this is not effected by the number of times it is calculated - it only gets more accurate